 In Alzheimer’s disease, the nerve cells cease functioning as they should, which leads to a deterioration of memory and learning.
-AlzeCure Pharma has identified drug-like substances that stimulate neurotrophic signal pathways and nerve cell function and also improve memory.
+AlzeCure has identified drug-like compounds that stimulate neurotrophic signaling pathways, thereby strengthening nerve cell function and improving memory.

 The video below briefly shows how a compound from the NeuroRestore program acts in the brain.